elkhorn-heavy/walkthroughs/overthewire/bandit/level_30.md

 bandit29@bandit:/tmp/tmp.ABrQILio6o/repo$
 ```

-This repository has three commits, with the most recent one at the top.
+This repository has two commits, with the most recent one at the top.
 The top
 commit message says that the username is fixed, but no mention of the password.
 That isn't too surprising, as this challenge won't have the same solution as the
 previous challenge.